 Provision for children with SEND

-The SEND Code of Practice Nov.2001 sets out a model of action and intervention.
-The code recommends that when a child is identified as having SEND the school should intervene as described below at Range 1-2 and Range 3+.
+The SEND Code of Practice (Jan 2015) sets out a model of action and intervention.
+The code recommends that when a child is identified as having SEND the school should intervene.
+A graduated approach is used to support children dependent on the child’s learning needs.
+(See Appendices 1 & 2)

-Triggers for Intervention at Range 1-2
+Triggers for Intervention at Range 2 – SEND Support

 Evidence that a child has made little or no progress, even when teaching approaches are targeted particularly in a child’s identified area of weakness.